rana854/Hello-World-CI-CD/README.md

-This project to make Jenkins pipeline for Python project , to automate the build, test, and validation processes for code changes.
-## Pipeline Objectives:
-- Automated Build: Compile the Python project to generate executable artifacts.
-- Test Automation: Execute automated tests to validate code functionality and integrity.
-- Validation Processes: Ensure adherence to coding standards, code quality, and regulatory requirements.
-- Continuous Integration: Integrate code changes swiftly and consistently, promoting collaboration and agility within the development team.
+# Jenkins pipeline
+The Jenkins pipeline for our Python project is designed to automate essential development processes, including building, testing, and validation.
+By integrating Jenkins, a powerful CI/CD tool, into our workflow, we aim to streamline the deployment of code changes, ensuring efficiency and reliability throughout the development lifecycle.

 ## Tools Needed
 - Jenkins
 - Docker